nimroddanielmaayan/the-wild-oasis/notes.md

 - The `space` class: A "trick" that easily adds spaceing between child elements of the element on which it's used

+- Responsive design: In `Tailwind CSS`, screen sizes start with mobile and go up to desktop.
+This means that default styles are for mobile and above, and custom styles are for the desired size and above.
+For example:
+  `md:text-center` will apply the `text-center` class only on medium screens and above.
+Breakpoints can be configured in `tailwind.config.js`

+- `Flexbox`: The `flexbox` classes are very similar to the regular `Flexbox` classes in CSS.
+For example: `flex flex-col`, `flex flex-row`, `flex-1`, `justify-center`, `items-center`, etc.

+- `Grid`: The `grid` classes are very similar to the regular `Grid` classes in CSS.
+For example: `grid grid-cols-2`, `grid-cols-3`, `grid-cols-4`, `grid-cols-5`, etc.

+- It's always recommended to have `css-tricks.com` open when working with CSS, especially in the context of `flexbox` and `grid`

+- Element states and transitions: These are similar to the regular CSS classes for element states and transitions.
+For example: `hover:bg-red-500`, `transition duration-500 ease-in-out`, etc.

+- `Rings`: `Rings` are a concept that `Tailwind CSS` made up.
+They are basically a way of adding a border to an element, but with more options like drop shadow

+- Reusing styles with `@apply`: We can create our own utility classes by using `@apply` in the `tailwind.config.js` file.
+For example:
+  `@apply text-center text-2xl text-red-500`.
+This is like creating an "old school" CSS named class (and the syntax is also similar).
+These classes are created in a `@layer`, which is yet another `Tailwind CSS` concept.
+Using `@apply` kind of defeats the purpose of `Tailwind CSS`, so it should only be used in specific cases.
+One such case is when we want to create a class with a basic style that can be slightly modified in different places (regular `Tailwind CSS` utility classes will get precedence over `@apply` utility classes in the same element)

+- Reusing styles with React components: This is the generally preferred way of reusing anything in React, including styles.
+Fore example: A `Button` elment that accepts a state variable + the children as props

+- Positioning\z-index: There are utility classes for that as well

+- Accessing `Tailwind CSS` classes from regular CSS: This can be done using the theme() function.
+For example: `theme('colors.red.500')`

+- Customizing `Tailwind CSS`: There are several ways to customize `Tailwind CSS`, one of which is customizing the `default theme`, using the `tailwind.config.js` file.
+For example: Adding custom fonts, adding custom colors, adding custom utility classes, etc. The entire `default theme` can be seen in the docs.
+Anything in this theme can be overridden.
+If we don't want to override things but just to extend the theme, we can use the `extend` object inside the `tailwind.config.js` file.
+This can be very useful when working with a `Figma` design which has custom colors, fonts and elements

 ## Codux Summary